Sabalones vs. Court of Appeals

 Primary Holding

-A writ of preliminary injunction may be validly issued to prevent a spouse from interfering with the administration of conjugal properties during the pendency of an appeal in a legal separation case, particularly when there is a threat of asset dissipation and the trial court has already decreed the forfeiture of that spouse's share due to adultery.
+A preliminary injunction may issue to restrain one spouse from interfering with the other's administration of conjugal properties during the pendency of a legal separation case, where there is a demonstrable threat to the dissipation of assets or prejudice to the family's support, even before a formal administrator is appointed pursuant to Article 61 of the Family Code.

 Background